data61/anonlink-entity-service/docs/concepts.rst

 :abbr:`CLK (Cryptographic Longterm Key)`\ s are created independent of the entity service following a *keyed hashing* process.

-A CLK is created by hashing multiple identifying fields (e.g., name, date of birth, phone number) for each entity.
+A CLK incorporates information from multiple identifying fields (e.g., name, date of birth, phone number) for each entity.
 The :ref:`schema <schema>` section details how to capture the configuration for creating CLKs from PII, and the :ref:`next <bloom-filter-format>` section outlines how to serialize CLKs for use with this service's :ref:`api`.